English | Português

 National and regional broadband financial instruments

-- State Aid (General Activities): There are currently no specific regional broadband plans available, but regional development strategies that cover broadband-related topics.
+- State Aid: There are currently no specific regional broadband plans available, but regional development strategies that cover broadband-related topics.
 Large-scale public funding for broadband deployment ended several years ago.
 Portugal trusts in a market-driven approach ever since.

 Data on broadband development and technologies in Portugal